What Is a Web Crawler?

 Semrush also uses web crawlers as a way to index information about web pages.
 These record all the backlinks pointing to each site and the keyword searchers use to find them.

 Semrush's backlinks database regularly crawls the web for new backlinks and uses that information to update its interfaces.

 Basically, you can keep an eye on the links that your competitors are making and breaking while ensuring that your backlinks are healthy.

-The second reason we use web crawlers is for our Site Audit tool.
+The second reason Semrush uses web crawlers is for the Site Audit tool.
 The Site Audit tool is a high-powered website crawler that will comb and categorize your site content to let you analyze its health.

 When you do a site audit through Semrush, the tool crawls the web for you to highlight any bottlenecks or errors, making it easier for you to change gears and optimize your website on the spot.
 It’s a super-easy way to crawl a website.